DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 ![](imgs/iran.png)

-Fig. 1: Iranian internet users see this government notice when trying to access blocked websites.
+Figure 1.
+Iranian internet users see this government notice when trying to access blocked websites.
 It reads: “Access to the requested website is not possible.
-Please click here to access reports and complaints.”
+Please click here to access reports and complaints”

 Taking office as President in 2013, Hassan Rouhani criticized internet censorship, raising hopes for reducing internet barriers (to be